Chinonye Chukwu's downbeat death row drama is a gripping portrait of a woman losing her composure and sense of purpose

-Bernadine is somebody who sees life as a set of rules; if she doesn’t break the rules, then she can’t break either.
+Bernadine is somebody who sees life as a set of rules; if she refuses to break the rules, then she cannot be broken.
 As we hone in on her life both at work and at home (her concerned husband is played by The Wire’s Wendell Pierce), Chukwu is careful not to deal in broad strokes, throwing in smaller moments that hint at a larger, unseen picture.
 Bernadine frequents bars enough to suggest she might have a drinking problem, though the film never hits too hard on a point that could lapse into cliché.
 Later, a conversation with the only co-worker she seems to share a connection with flirts with the possibility of romance – or the regret of having had one already, perhaps.
 Again, Chukwu wisely resists following the thread too far.

 Whilst Chukwu’s control of tone is impressive, Clemency is also so intent to suffocate us that it’s hard not to question whether it needed to be quite so muted, especially in its depiction of prison life amongst staff.
 Even in fields as inherently morbid as those depicted here, surely there would still exist a sense of camaraderie or intimacy between workers – a playfulness, even.
 And yet there’s a clinical feel to the setting that renders it more filmic than realistic.
 Later, a script that starts out saying so little begins to say too much.
 The intimate, character study-like approach occasionally slips from its director’s icy grip and falls into more melodramatic territory.
 One scene – featuring a small role for the great Danielle Brooks – is particularly overwritten and unnecessary, as are some odd nightmare sequences that feel misappropriated from a film of less elegant design.

 There is a nice, sympathetic performance from Richard Schiff, who plays Woods’ disillusioned lawyer and confidant.
 But really the film belongs to Woodard, able to convey so much with the utterance of a simple line – or saying nothing at all.
-She also delivers some of the best drunk acting – notoriously difficult – in which words have never been slurred so convincingly.
-As Clemency reaches its most devastating moment, an extraordinary long take that offers just as much catharsis for us as it does its subject, a sudden possibility seems to present itself: is that what a perfect performance looks like?
+She also delivers some of the best drunk acting – notoriously difficult – I’ve ever seen, in which words have never been slurred so convincingly.
+As Clemency reaches its most devastating moment – an extraordinary long take that offers just as much catharsis for us as it does its subject – a sudden possibility seems to present itself: is this what a perfect performance looks like?